Strand Bookstore

 The Strand Bookstore is an independent bookstore located at 828 Broadway, at the corner of East 12th Street in the East Village neighborhood of Manhattan, New York City, two blocks south of Union Square.
-In addition to the main location, there is another store on the Upper West Side on Columbus Ave between West 81st and 82nd Streets, as well as kiosks in Central Park and Times Square, and a curated shelf at Moynihan Train Hall.
+There are additional locations at Lincoln Center and on the Upper West Side, as well as kiosks in Central Park and Times Square, and a curated shelf at Moynihan Train Hall.
 The company's slogan is "18 Miles Of Books," as featured on its stickers, T-shirts, and other merchandise.
 In 2016, The New York Times called The Strand "the undisputed king of the city’s independent bookstores."

 Description

 The Strand is a family-owned business with more than 230 employees.
 Many notable New York City artists have worked at the store, including rock musicians of the 1970s: Patti Smith – who claimed not to have liked the experience because it "wasn't very friendly" – and Tom Verlaine, who was fond of the discount book carts sitting outside the store.
-Other celebrity employees include Richard Hell, Neil Winokur, Adam Bellow, Sam Shephard, Mary Gaitskill, Burt Britton, Lucy Sante, Marvin Mondlin, Ken Schles, and Thomas Weatherly Jr.
+Other celebrity employees include Richard Hell, Neil Winokur, Adam Bellow, Sam Shepard, Mary Gaitskill, Burt Britton, Lucy Sante, Marvin Mondlin, Ken Schles, and Thomas Weatherly Jr.

 The Strand has had a unionized workforce for over 35 years.
 On April 5, 2012, unionized workers at the store rejected a new contract; on June 15, 2012, workers ratified a new contract.

 Besides the main store and Central Park kiosk, an additional location called the "Strand Book Annex" opened in the 1980s and was originally located on Front Street in the South Street Seaport complex.
-It moved in 1996 to Fulton and Gold Streets in the Financial District, but finally closed on September 22, 2008 due to rent increases.
+It moved in 1996 to Fulton and Gold Streets in the Financial District, but finally closed on September 22, 2008, due to rent increases.
 A branch in the Flatiron District opened in 2013, and a summer kiosk in Times Square opened in 2016.
 In 2020 The Strand's planned opening of its Upper West Side location was postponed due to the COVID-19 pandemic.

 In 2005, the main store underwent a major renovation and expansion, with the addition of an elevator, air conditioning, and a re-organization of the floors to make browsing easier for shoppers.
 It also began to sell discounted new books and non-book merchandise.

 The bookstore had 70,000 books in its early years, which increased by the mid-1960s to 500,000.
 By the 1990s it had 2.5 million books, which necessitated the renting of a warehouse in Sunset Park, Brooklyn.
 At that time, the oldest book for sale in the Strand was an edition of Magna Moralia, which was priced at $4,500.
 The most expensive book is a copy of James Joyce's Ulysses at $38,000.
-While the store continues to boast the slogan, "18 miles of books," they now house over "23 miles" of books.
+While the store continues to boast the slogan, "18 miles of books," it now houses over "23 miles" of books.